Parking Disks

 Beach Access Permits

-As South Africa’s coastal zones are protected conservation areas, legislation prevents the use of motor vehicles on beaches.
-While wheelchair users are permitted to use a power or manual wheelchair on South Africa’s beautiful beaches, it is often extremely difficult to get onto the beach without a motor vehicle.
+South Africa’s coastal zones are protected conservation areas, and legislation generally prohibits motor vehicles on beaches to preserve the environment.
+While wheelchair users may use power or manual wheelchairs on these beaches, accessing the sand safely is often extremely difficult without a motor vehicle.